-- 3. How to Submit the Final Paper: Students are to submit their final paper online via Quercus before the beginning of class (i.e., before 2pm) on November 26.
-I will not accept late submissions unless for extraordinary circumstances and without documentation as outlined above.
+- 3. How to Submit the Final Paper: Students are to submit their final paper online via Quercus before the beginning of class on the date it is due, i.e., before 4pm on December 3rd.
+For each day the paper is late, 3 points will be deducted from the final score.
+PLEASE NOTE: I will not accept late submissions unless for extraordinary circumstances and without documentation as outlined above.
 Grades will not be reweighed to earlier or later assignments. - 4.
 Late Attendance for Tests: Because the test starts at the beginning of the class, if you arrive late you must turn in your test at the same time as other students do (this means you will not get extra time to compensate for the late arrival). - 5.
 Remarking the Tests: If you feel that your test answers were not properly evaluated you may request a remark.
 But, all requests for re-grading the course assignments should be made to your TA within one week of the date when the assignments are returned to the class.
 A short memo that clearly states specific reasons to justify the request and backs up these reasons with evidence from your assignment must be submitted to your TA.
 No re-grading requests will be considered if the request is submitted more than one week after the assignments are returned to the class.
 Keep in mind that compared to the original mark, a new grade can go up, remain the same or go down. - 6.
 Communication: Please direct your emails and questions to the course TA.
-When emailing, please use your utoronto ca address.
+When emailing, please use your utoronto.ca address.
 Please also include "SOC210" and a brief description in the subject line, so your email can be easily prioritized.
 Emails will typically be answered within 3 business days.
 Keep in mind that for simple questions, email is the preferred method of communication.
-However, for longer questions, students should attend office hours and/or schedule an appointment with the TA or the professor. - 7.
-Making Appointments: TA office hours are by appointment only.
+However, for longer questions, students should attend office hours and/or schedule an appointment with the TA or the professor.
+Before emailing a routine question, please make sure the answer is not given in the syllabus.
+Please note that just as you would/should not email or greet your workplace boss as "Hey Boss", beginning with "Hi Prof" is not a good idea.
+I would most likely not respond to those emails. - 7.
+Making Appointments: I encourage students to come speak to me about their concerns, ideas and questions during office hours.
+I have drop-in office hours on Tuesday from 2-3pm.
+TA office hours are by appointment only.
 If you would like to meet with your TA to discuss assignment feedback, test preparation, course content or concerns, please contact them with 24-hour notice (via email).
-TAs will not hold office hours unless notified of a student's arrival.
-Professor Shams has drop-in office hours on Tuesday from 4-6pm on Tuesdays. - 8.
+TAs will not hold office hours unless notified of a student's arrival. - 8.
 Accessibility: If you require accommodations or have any accessibility concerns, please visit http://studentlife.utoronto.ca/accessibility as soon as possible.